 You may see a line on your power bill referring to Total Monthly Fuel Costs.
 What is this?

-There are over 100 local power companies in the Tennessee Valley—some choose to have a separate line item on the bill, others choose to add it into the energy charges or to the total bill.
+There are over 100 local power companies in the Tennessee Valley—some choose to have a separate line item on the bill, and others choose to add it to the energy charges or to the total bill.
 Regardless of how it is displayed on consumer invoices, all customers in the Tennessee Valley pay for the cost of fuel.

 Since fuel and purchase power constitute a third of TVA’s total budget, and a third of the cost of wholesale power, TVA works hard to manage fuel expenses that ultimately show up on your bill.

-TVA’s mission is to provide rates as low as feasible so we dispatch our generation fleet based on least-cost principles.
+TVA’s mission is to provide rates as low as feasible, so we dispatch our generation fleet based on least-cost principles.
 Each month, TVA determines the hourly forecast of energy needed and then determines the least cost manner to serve that energy.
-Recognizing that forecasts are never perfect, there is a true-up mechanism which collects or refunds the difference between the forecast and actual fuel expenses and spreads that difference out over a couple months.
+Recognizing that forecasts are never perfect, there is a true-up mechanism that collects or refunds the difference between the forecast and actual fuel expenses and spreads that difference out over a couple of months.
 By managing the fuel costs in this manner, TVA is able to remove the volatility of commodity markets and provide a more stable environment for our customers.

 Changes in the Total Monthly Fuel Cost can be favorable for the consumer sometimes.
 For example, 2013 was a good year for ratepayers.
 Because there was so much more rainfall than normal, TVA was able to increase its rates of hydro production—the cheapest form of generation.
 And Total Monthly Fuel Costs went down.

 Total Monthly Fuel Costs are real costs, but they are only part of your bill.
 Your bill is impacted by both usage and cost.
 So by controlling your usage, you control your bill and your cost.
 You pay for only what you use.